 NATIONAL GRADUATE OFFICE FOR THE HEALTH SCIENCES

-At present, of the 84 graduate science courses being offered by the country’s 88 institutions, 66 are being administered by UP Manila, through the efforts of its 1,051 full time and part time graduate faculty from eight degree-granting units.
-The graduate programs include 8 doctoral tracks, 39 masters, 9 diploma, 3 certificate courses and 1 basic course.
+At present, of the 84 graduate science courses being offered by the country’s 88 institutions, 66 are being administered by UP Manila, through the efforts of its 1,051 full-time and part-time graduate faculty from eight degree-granting units.
+The graduate programs include 8 doctoral tracks, 39 masters, 9 diploma, 3 certificate courses, and 1 basic course.
 The final year of both Chancellor Santos Ocampo and President Javier gave birth to the development of various non-vertically articulated graduate programs.
-There are 21 new graduate program tracks, developed from November 1998 to May 1999 by the different degree-granting units in coordination with the NGSHS for AY 1999-2000 offerings.
+Twenty-one (21) new graduate program tracks were developed from November 1998 to May 1999 by the different degree-granting units in coordination with the NGSHS for AY 1999-2000 offerings.
 Four of these new programs are non-vertically articulated, multidisciplinary programs.

 Current NGOHS Administration: